Elementary Sorting

 Initialization: Before any passes (), the invariant holds trivially — zero elements are known to be in their final positions.

 Maintenance: Consider pass .
-The inner loop scans from left to right, swapping adjacent out-of-order pairs.
+The inner loop scans positions through from left to right, swapping adjacent out-of-order pairs.
 The largest element in the unsorted prefix "bubbles" rightward through every comparison, because it is larger than (or equal to) every element it encounters.
 By the end of the pass, this element has reached position , which is its correct final position.
 The swap condition uses strict inequality (), so equal elements are never swapped — preserving stability.

 Complexity analysis